danfmaia/economic-model-papers/papers/UBI-progressive-adoption-model-in-USA/paper/main-paper.md

 ### **Research Problem**

-Despite extensive discussions on UBI, there is a lack of comprehensive mathematical models that simulate its progressive implementation and assess its long-term economic impacts in the United States.
+Despite extensive discussions on UBI, there is a lack of comprehensive mathematical models that simulate its progressive implementation and assess its long-term economic impacts in the USA.
 Existing studies often focus on theoretical arguments or limited pilot programs without integrating the complex dynamics of the U.S. economy.

 ### **Objectives**

 This paper aims to:

-- Develop a mathematical model that integrates key economic components to simulate the progressive adoption of UBI in the United States.
+- Develop a mathematical model that integrates key economic components to simulate the progressive adoption of UBI in the USA.
 - Calibrate the model using empirical data to ensure accuracy and relevance.
 - Analyze the feasibility and sustainability of UBI implementation under various scenarios.